 Consider this page an extension of the “Author” section.
 Some time ago, I realized that I hadn’t actually introduced myself proper – who I am, how I became interested in Russia and what I plan to do with this blog.
 Better late than never, eh?

 Who am I?

-- Russian internal politics and foreign policy,
+- Russian domestic politics

-- national identity, patriotism and statebuilding,
+- national identity, patriotism, and statebuilding

 Well, what am I going to do with it?

 Years ago, I dreamed of becoming an analyst, doing research and making policy suggestions based upon a more nuanced, less antagonistic notion of Russia.